AbhilashAynipully/plan-your-tasks/README.md

 Lets look at them in details basis each plane.

 ### Strategy Plane
-- Content is designed for anyone who is interesed in trying out Indian cuisine so is constructed culturally appropriate.
+- Content is designed for anyone who is looking for a easy to use to planner with some edit options.
-- All content on the website is aimed at providing information towards the subject matter and hence is relevant.
+- Website is designed taking into consideration simple user interface for all types of users.
-- Website has information in the form of text , tables and images making it convenient for users, hence has appropriate technology incorporation.
+- Website has contents in the form of text , tables making it convenient for users.
-- Website provides information about chefs and promotes homely food which makes it unique among regular food ordering websites.
 - Website is open to all and will cater to different people using various platforms and hence is responsive.

 ### Scope Plane
 - User of website would know about the Indian cuisine and chefs and various options available to order.
-- User can navigate through website and understand everything as the website is self explanatory.
+- User can navigate through website and understand how to use the interface as its self explanatory.
-- Website only incorporates HTML and CSS technologies and hence functionality is limited upto certain extend.
+- Website incorporates HTML, CSS and JavaScript technologies.

 ### Structure Plane